alpoler/mohan2020/README.md

 ```

 ## 3.3.
 Results

-Present your results and compare them to the original paper.
-Please number your figures & tables as if this is a paper.

 Retrieval performance of the DR is evaluated with Recall @K. Recall @K computes percentage of images whose k neighborhood contains at least one sample as same class as query image.
 It is worth to express that recall metric in image retrieval is different from those in recommendation application.